 Salary: London Living Wage: (£10.20 per hour, £18,635 p.a. @2017-18 level)

-This one-year internship will be for one year, starting in Feb/March 2018.
+We are looking for someone to start this one-year internship in March 2018.
 The post holder will be paid the London Living Wage rate, 35 hours per week (or part time pro rata, by negotiation).
 The internship is a fixed term appointment and will not lead to permanent employment at the Trust at the end of the twelve months.
 Support with job search, and opportunities for gaining experience and skills, are part of our offer.

 Purpose of Role